Psychiatrists and Psychologists

 Andrew A. Nierenberg, MD - Director

 Andrew Nierenberg, MD, graduated from the Albert Einstein College of Medicine of Yeshiva University, Bronx, NY.
 After completing his residency in psychiatry at New York University/Bellevue Hospital, he studied clinical epidemiology at Yale University as a Robert Wood Johnson Clinical Scholar.
-Dr. Nierenberg then joined the faculty at Harvard Medical School, first at McLean Hospital in Belmont, Massachusetts and then at Massachusetts General Hospital, where he is currently Director of the Dauten Family Center for Bipolar Treatment Innovation, Associate Director of the Depression Clinical and Research Program, Director of Training and Education of the MGH Research Institute, and Professor of Psychiatry at Harvard Medical School.
+Dr. Nierenberg then joined the faculty at Harvard Medical School, first at McLean Hospital in Belmont, Massachusetts and then at Massachusetts General Hospital, where he is currently Director of the Dauten Family Center for Bipolar Treatment Innovation, Associate Director of the Depression Clinical and Research Program, Director of Training and Education of the MGH Research Institute, Professor of Psychiatry at Harvard Medical School, and the Thomas P. Hackett, MD Endowed Chair in Psychiatry at MGH.
 He is also Honorary Professor in the School of Medicine, Faculty of Health at Deakin University, Geelong Australia.
 Dr. Nierenberg’s primary interests are depression, bipolar depression, and novel treatments.

-Dr. Nierenberg has published over 450 papers and has been listed in The Best Doctors in America for the treatment of mood and anxiety disorders in every edition since 1994.
-In 2014 and 2015, he was listed among the World’s Most Influential Scientific Minds by Thompson Reuters in recognition of ranking among the top 1% of researchers for most cited papers in psychiatry worldwide.
+Dr. Nierenberg has published over 475 papers and has been listed in The Best Doctors in America for the treatment of mood and anxiety disorders in every edition since 1994.
+From 2014 to 2017, he was listed among the World’s Most Influential Scientific Minds by Thompson Reuters in recognition of ranking among the top 1% of researchers for most cited papers in psychiatry worldwide.
 He is currently the principal investigator for the Patient Centered Outcomes Research Institute (PCORI) MoodNetwork.
 The goal of MoodNetwork is to improve the lives of people with mood disorders by establishing a network of at least 20,000 patients across the country to conduct patient-centered comparative effectiveness research studies.

 Thilo Deckersbach, PhD – Associate Director